Influence of Photon Inverse Emission on Forward-Backward Asymmetry in Dilepton Production at the LHC: Quark Mass Singularity

-have very important feature -- they are additive, i.\,e. to get the net effect on observable asymmetry from, say, two different sourses ($c=a$ and $c=b$) it is necessary \begin{enumerate} \item to calculate $\delta_{\pm}^a$ and $\delta_{\pm}^b$, and just to add both corrections $\delta_{\pm}^{a+b} = \delta_{\pm}^a + \delta_{\pm}^b$, \item to obtain the net result according formula (\ref{afb-c}). \end{enumerate}
+possess a crucial property: they are additive.
+This means that to determine the net effect on the observable asymmetry from multiple sources of corrections (e.g., for ($c=a$ and $c=b$)), one should follow these steps: \begin{enumerate} \item Calculate the relative corrections $\delta_{\pm}^a$ and $\delta_{\pm}^b$ separately for each source of corrections. \item Add the corrections linearly to obtain the combined relative correction: $\delta_{\pm}^{a+b} = \delta_{\pm}^a + \delta_{\pm}^b$. \item Use the resulting combined correction $\delta_{\pm}^{a+b}$ in formula (\ref{afb-c}) to compute the net forward-backward asymmetry. \end{enumerate}

-\section{Quark mass singularity}
+\section{Quark Mass Singularity}

-To solve the problem of quark mass dependance (i.\,e. quark singularuty, QS) we apply the $\overline{MS}$-subtraction technics -- the subtraction from exact cross section (\ref{cs_hh-mumu-3}) the so-called QS-term, which looks as LL-terms (\ref{xs-LL-q}) and (\ref{xs-LL-l}) with prescripted substitutions: for quark case
+To address the issue of quark mass dependence (i.e., quark singularity, QS), we employ the $\overline{MS}$-subtraction technique.
+This involves subtracting a specific QS-term from the exact cross section given in (\ref{cs_hh-mumu-3}).
+The QS-term is constructed to mimic the structure of the LL terms presented in (\ref{xs-LL-q}) and (\ref{xs-LL-l}), but with prescribed substitutions that account for the quark mass effects.
+For the quark case